Tee Ball - Beginner Instructional Baseball

 Conventional baseball with leadoffs and stealing

-Senior - Little League Baseball
+Senior League - Advanced Competitve Baseball

-Senior League baseball is for boys and girls 15 through 16 years old who are honing their abilities at the highest levels of competition.
+Senior League baseball is for boys and girls 14-16 years old who are honing their abilities at the highest levels of competition.
 Senior baseball is played using a conventional 90-foot diamond with a pitching distance of 60 feet, 6 inches.
 As a competitive division, the primary goals of Seniors Baseball are to provide the players an opportunity to take their game to the next level in preparation for high school.
 Rosters are typically more than 12 players.

 Games on one or two nights per week and Saturdays